 Christina later turned her sights to filmmaking, earning her MFA from USC’s School of Cinematic Arts, where she spent the equivalent of six brand new Toyota Camry’s in tuition money.
 She also supplemented her studies in theatre directing at the Yale School of Drama’s directing lab.
 (Yes, very la-di-da).

 As a writer, her TV pilot, JACKPOT won the SeriesFest Women’s Writing Competition in 2020 as well as Roadmap’s Diversity Initiative in Oct 2019.
 It also advanced to the second round of the Sundance Episodic Labs as well as the semifinals for Wescreenplay’s Diverse Voices Competition in spring 2019.
-Her feature script, GYOPO was recently a semifinalist for the Bluecat Screenplay Competition 2020, advanced to the top 10% of the Nicholl Fellowship, and was a finalist for the Wescreenplay Diverse Voices in fall 2018.
+Her feature script, GYOPO was recently a semifinalist for the Bluecat Screenplay Competition 2020, a semifinalist for The Script Lab 2020, and was a finalist for the Wescreenplay Diverse Voices in fall 2018.

 As a director, her films have screened in multiple film festivals including Geena Davis’ Bentonville Film Festival, the SAG-AFTRA Foundation Short Film Showcase, and CAAMFest.
 Most recently, Christina directed a comedic film titled HAPPY ENDING in Shanghai and co-directed SAMIR, a feature film funded and distributed by Warner Bros Studios, which premiered at Heartland International Film Festival.

-She is currently developing KPOP, her first feature film to auteur as well as her TV series, JACKPOT with Kyra Sedgwick’s production company, Big Swing Productions.
+She is developing GYOPO, her first feature to auteur, which has been featured on The Black List and was a semifinalist for the Academy Nicholl's Fellowship (2020).
+She is also developing her TV series, JACKPOT with Kyra Sedgwick’s company, Big Swing Productions.